Toinane/cubocolor/README.md

 # cubocolor
-A little game in JS
+*Cubocolor* is a little game write in JS.
+You must play with one friend :)